Skip to content

 Retention model

 Berkshire has never paid a common dividend (except a small 1967 payment).
 Buffett's rationale: he believes he can reinvest retained capital at higher returns than shareholders could achieve independently.
-Over 60 years this thesis has been validated; the non-dividend policy compounds the retained-earnings flywheel.
+Per Berkshire's long-disclosed capital-allocation policy in Chair's letters and 10-Ks, retained earnings are deployed into subsidiaries, equity investments, or share repurchases; no common-stock dividend has been paid in the modern Berkshire era.

 Apple Position Trimming